Langley City — Workforce by Occupation and Industry in 2024

 Employment, Unemployment, and Participation Rate

-The Participation Rate increased by 0.1 percentage points year-over-year.
+The Participation Rate decreased by 0.9 percentage points year-over-year.

 Loading...